pizug/cpi-sync/README.md

 1. Download it from GitHub releases.
 2. Create an empty directory, and put `cpisync.exe` inside the directory
 3. Just copy the example config below, change the fields.
-Using the JSON create `cpi-config.json` file inside the same directory.
+Using the JSON create `cpi-sync.json` file inside the same directory.
 4. You can double-click on `cpisync.exe` and it will ask for the password while running.
    1. Alternative: You can start `cmd` or PowerShell, set the environment variable `CPI_PASSWORD` and then `cpisync`
       1. For Windows cmd.exe: `set CPI_PASSWORD=yourpass`
-      2. For Windows Powershell: `$env:CPI_PASSWORD="yourpass"`
+      2. For Windows Powershell: `` $env:CPI_PASSWORD="your`$pass" `` (You can escape special characters with backtick "`" character)
       3. For Linux: `export CPI_PASSWORD=yourpass`
    2. Alternative: See "Recommended Credentials: OAuth"